lsu-ddem/pathways-site/content/2_Graphics/3_BugSquish/1_Lesson_1/properties-methods.md

 ### Group Methods

 When working with sprite groups, there is a limited number of methods that can be applied to all sprites in the group at once.
-Some of the more common ones we will use in the next lessons are:
+Some of the more common ones we will use in the next few lessons are:

 * .add()
 * .remove()